 - make sure that Appalachian has received your latest official high school and college transcripts

-- log in to MyApp to follow your next steps as a Mountaineer!
+- log in to student status page to follow your next steps as a Mountaineer!

 Find your counselor